Start up from macOS Recovery

 Determine whether you're using a Mac with Apple silicon, then follow the appropriate steps:

-- Apple silicon: Turn on your Mac and continue to press and hold the power button until you see the startup options window, which includes a gear icon labeled Options.
-Select Options, then click Continue.
+Turn on your Mac and continue to press and hold the power button until you see the startup options window.
+Click the gear icon labelled Options, then click Continue.

-- Intel processor: Make sure that your Mac has a connection to the internet.
+Make sure your Mac is connected to the Internet.
 Then turn on your Mac and immediately press and hold Command (⌘)-R until you see an Apple logo or other image.

-If you're asked to select a user you know the password for, select the user, click Next, then enter their administrator password.
+If you're asked to select a user you know the password for, select the user, click Next and enter their administrator password.

-Select Reinstall macOS from the utilities window in macOS Recovery, then click Continue and follow the installer's instructions.
+Select Reinstall macOS from the utilities window in macOS Recovery, then click Continue and follow the onscreen instructions.

 Follow these guidelines during installation:

 - If the installer asks to unlock your disk, enter the password you use to log in to your Mac.

 - If the installer can't see your disk or notifies you that it can't install macOS on your computer or volume, you may need to erase your disk first.